Kenilworth railway station

-Kenilworth railway station is a railway station in Kenilworth, Warwickshire, England on the Coventry to Leamington Line.
-The original Kenilworth station opened in 1844 before being rebuilt in 1884 and closed in 1965.
-In 2013 it was announced that the station would reopen in 2016.
-That was revised several times, but the station finally reopened on 30 April 2018.
+Kenilworth railway station serves the town of Kenilworth, Warwickshire, England; it is a stop on the Coventry to Leamington Line.
+The original Kenilworth station opened in 1844, before being rebuilt in 1884 and closed in 1965.
+In 2013, it was announced that the station would reopen in 2016; it finally reopened on 30 April 2018.

 History

 Historic station

 The original station opened on 9 December 1844 along with the line, it originally had a single platform, but soon after a passing loop and second platform was added.
 The original station was of sandstone construction, and built in the Italianate style.
 It was designed by Robert Dockray, the resident engineer of the London and Birmingham Railway.
 Part of the stone façade of the original 1844 station still exists, as it was reused as the entrance to the Kings Arms' Assembly Rooms on Station Road nearby.
 The station was rebuilt in 1884 when the line was upgraded to double track and a new cut-off line was opened from Kenilworth to Berkswell.
 The rebuilt station was built of brick in a Gothic style, and was designed by Mr. T W. Jones, of the London and North Western Railway Engineer's Office.

 Passenger services were withdrawn from the line on 18 January 1965 as a result of the Reshaping of British Railways report, and the station was closed, although the line remained open for goods traffic.
 The cut-off line to Berkswell was closed in 1969, and much of the remaining line was singled during 1972, although some double track was retained through Kenilworth to form a passing loop a short distance north of the station site.
 Passenger services over the line were restarted in 1977, but as these were long distance, and not local services the station was not reopened.

 The station's former goods yard and station buildings were let out to a local builders merchant, and remained in place until they were demolished in the 1980s.
 Two stained glass windows and a sign were salvaged from the old station building, and later incorporated into the new station after being donated by local residents.